BND Hamburger Icon

 Podcast artwork is your first opportunity to create a strong visual brand.
 Your artwork should visually communicate your podcast’s subject, include your logo (if you have one), and use simple fonts and high-quality images.
 Remember, your listeners will see the image in a much smaller format, so keep it clean and uncomplicated.

-Use stock images to create cover art on platforms like Canva or Snappa, or pay for custom art through sites like 99designs, Podcast Designs or Fiverr.
+Use stock images to create cover art on platforms such as Canva or Snappa, or pay for custom art through sites like 99designs, Podcast Designs or Fiverr.

-There are various other presentation tools you can explore and experiment with when creating your podcast cover art.
+There are various presentation tools that you can explore and experiment with when creating your podcast cover art.

 Hosting

-Once you edit the audio and add images and music for the podcast intro and outro, you’re ready to export the finished podcast to your website and the distribution platforms of your choice.
+Once you edit the audio and add images and music for the podcast’s intro and outro, you’re ready to export the finished podcast to your website and the distribution platforms of your choice.

 Many novice podcasters assume that you upload your podcast directly to places like iTunes.
 However, you need to create an account with a media host, which is a subscription service that stores your audio files.
-In addition to housing your audio files, a hosting service provides statistics, marketing tools and podcast websites while also serving as a link between you and podcast directories like iTunes.
+In addition to housing your audio files, a hosting service provides statistics, marketing tools and podcast websites while serving as a link between you and podcast directories such as iTunes.

 Libsyn and Buzzsprout tend to be favorites among podcasters, but there are many other hosting services, including Blubrry, Podbean and Transistor.

-“They make it easy to upload your audio file, add show notes and get your podcast to the places where people will be listening,” said Joey Held, digital manager at INK Communications and host of the podcasts The Good Stuff and The Noise (with INK) and Parks n Wrecked.
+“They make it easy to upload your audio file, add show notes and get your podcast to the places where people will be listening,” said Joey Held, senior manager at INK Communications and host of the podcasts Good People, Cool Things and Parks n Wrecked.

 After you have your web hosting squared away, your media host will provide you with an RSS feed, which is basically a URL.
-This is the feed you’ll submit to platforms like iTunes, Stitcher, SoundCloud, TuneIn and Spotify.
+This is the feed you’ll submit to platforms such as iTunes, SoundCloud, TuneIn and Spotify.
 You can then publicize your RSS feed to listeners so they can find, download and subscribe to your show.

 Make sure your podcast landing page on these platforms includes art that reflects your podcast’s look and feel.
 Platforms such as iTunes pay attention to details like artwork and podcast description text.